-Introduces students to an appreciation and critical appraisal of the way in which central philosophical issues are treated in feature films and in turn illuminate the nature of film.
+Introduces students to an appreciation and critical appraisal of the way in which central philosophical issues are treated in feature films and literature, in turn illuminating the nature of film and literature.

-(2) to impart to students the skills required for them to be able to engage in critical assessment of film presentations.
+2. Demonstrate the skills required for them to be able to engage in critical assessment of film presentations and literature.

-(4) to provide students a critical appreciation of the larger framework of Western literary media as it has developed in relation to society.
+4. Demonstrate a critical appreciation of the larger framework of Western literary and film media as they have developed in relation to society.

 The fictional representation of philosophical positions, issues and arguments, such as existential and phenomenological themes, in film and literature.
 The study of literature and film will be supported by text and video commentary, and supporting critical philosophical texts.
 The detailed films, texts and study issues will vary from year to year to suit student needs and staff competencies.

 Either 10 units of Philosophy, English or Film, Media and Cultural courses at 1000 level, or 40 units of any courses at any level.